-The Diversity Scholarships are open to all first-year law students of color, or others of diverse backgrounds, who:
+The Diversity Scholarships are open to all first-year law students of diverse backgrounds, who:

 Although demonstrated need may be taken into account, applicants need not disclose their financial circumstances.

-One-page personal statement indicating your eligibility for the scholarship and if you are applying to the Seattle or Portland office, then your connection to the Pacific Northwest.
-(If you are an out-of-area applicant and you will be in town during the application window, please indicate those dates in your statement or cover letter.)
+Cover letter (indicate which office you are applying for and your connection to the Pacific Northwest for Seattle and Portland applications) *If you are an out-of-area applicant and you will be in town during the application window, please indicate those dates in your cover letter.

 Copy of your complete undergraduate transcript

-Copy of your grades from the first semester of law school (if grades are not available at the time you apply, please supplement your application as soon as possible via email by attaching your first semester law grades and send to Brook Dormaier for the Seattle office or Hiroko Peraza for the Portland office)
+- Copy of your grades from the first semester of law school (if grades are not available at the time you apply, please be sure to mention it in your cover letter.)
+Send us your law school transcript via email as soon as it becomes available.

-Legal writing sample un-edited by a third party
+- Legal writing sample un-edited by a third party (5-10 pages long)

 Law Student Recruiting Manager